 Overweight and obesity is a major public health concern.
-Just over a quarter of children in Wales (26.2%) are overweight or obese (National Child Measurement Programme for Wales 2015/16).
+Just over a quarter of children in Wales (26.2%) are overweight or obese (National Child Measurement Report for 2021-2022).
 Levels are higher across all ages in the more deprived areas.

 Helping children to